shakacode/react_on_rails/docs/guides/configuration.md

   # ReactOnRails::TestHelper.configure_rspec_to_compile_assets(config)
   #
   # NOTE:
-  # Instead of using this test helper, you may ensure fresh test files using rails/webpacker via:
+  # Instead of using this test helper, you may ensure fresh test files using Shakapacker via:
-  # 1. Have `config/webpacker/test.js` exporting an array of objects to configure both client and server bundles.
+  # 1. Have `config/webpack/test.js` exporting an array of objects to configure both client and server bundles.
-  # 2. Set the compile option to true in config/webpacker.yml for env test
+  # 2. Set the compile option to true in config/shakapacker.yml for env test
   ################################################################################

   # If you are using this in your spec_helper.rb (or rails_helper.rb):